gabrielribeirof/gabrielribeirof/README.md

 ## Hey everyone 👋

-I'm Gabriel Ribeiro from Brazil 🇧🇷.
+I'm Gabriel from Brazil 🇧🇷.
 I have been a software developer since 2018 and since then I've been passionate about programming <3
 <br>

 #### 🚀 Some technologies that I use